 If you are intending to take a pet you should be aware that Ireland has very strict regulations about importing pets from abroad.

-As with all countries having a residence-based tax system there are various statuses by which you can be classified ... unfortunately all designed to ensure that they receive every bit of tax that they can from you.
+As with all countries having a residence-based tax system there are various statuses by which you can be classified ... unfortunately all designed to ensure that they receive every bit of tax that they can get from you!

 Surrounded by the sea you are never far away from water sport facilities.
-Whatever your ability you can sail, kayak, kite or surf.
+Whatever your ability you can sail, kayak, kitesurf or surf.

 For many golfers Ireland is a mecca.
 Whether a single digit handicap, or just a hacker, a world class course will be within easy reach.
 If your passion is playing golf in the rain and wind to retire in Ireland would be your paradise!
 But these tough weather conditions must work … looking at how many world class golfers Ireland has produced.

-Ireland is a world class spa destination and has a variety of destination, resort, hotel, and specialist retreats to offer for rejuvenation and pampering of aging bodies.
+Ireland is a world class spa destination and has a variety of resort hotels and specialist retreats to offer for rejuvenation and pampering of aging bodies.

 Another real passion in Ireland is food.
 From fascinating food festivals, farmers markets, world-class restaurants, to fish and chips you'll always find somewhere to satisfy your palate.

 Ireland is also renowned for their amazing festivals.
 From food to fringe, theatre, match making, culture and music.
-There is something for everybody.
+There's something for everybody.